Oghma-Infinium/Vagabond/Documentation/CONFIG.md

 - **True directional movement:** You can change the target lock button here.
 By default it's on controller right stick press.
 If you want to target lock on keyboard or mouse, you must rebind it.

--**DynDOLOD:** Has settings for LOD distances.
+- **DynDOLOD:** Has settings for LOD distances.
 Lowering those can improve performance significantly.
 Good settings for performance:
   > - fBlockLevel0Distance = 7500.000000
   > - fBlockLevel1Distance = 70000
   > - fBlockMaximumDistance = 250000